Download the 2014 Fee Schedule .

 - Replacement Permits.
 A $10.00 fee will be charged to replace an annual permit, passport permit or a permit for senior citizens.

 - Individual Daily Camping Permits.
-(See 2012 Fees Schedule).
+(See 2014 Fees Schedule).
 All single campsites are first come first served.
 No reservations required.
-Permits are purchased at the individual park and cost $14 to $30 (includes hook-up fees if available at that park) with a $2.00 discount to Nevada residents per day depending on the park and time of year.
+Permits are purchased at the individual park and cost $14 to $30 (includes hook-up fees, $10.00, if available at that park).

 - Multi-Purpose Daily Camping & Boating Permits.
-(See 2012 Fees Schedule).
-These permits can be purchased at individual parks and range from $15 to $36 (includes camping hook-up fees if available at that park) per day with a $2.00 discount to Nevada residents depending on the park and time of year.
+(See 2014 Fees Schedule).
+These permits can be purchased at individual parks and range from $15 to $36 (includes camping hook-up fees,$10.00, if available at that park).

 - Disability Discount. $1.00 off the entrance fee for a person who hold a disability placard and presents it upon entrance to a park.

 - RV Dump Stations.
-The charge for use of sanitary dump stations by persons not camping in a State Park is the entrance fee.
+The charge for use of sanitary dump stations by persons not camping in a State Park is the entrance fee or $6 per vehicle whichever is greater.

 - Showers.
 The entrance fee will be charged for use of showers by a person not camping in the park.